Charlestowne Mall - The Quad St. Charles

 Status of the project:

-The Krausz Companies recently provided an update to the City on the status of the project.
+In April 2016, Krausz Companies provided an update to the City on the status of the project.

 The Krausz Companies have advised the City that they remain fully committed to the redevelopment of The Quad.
 Von Maur, Carson Pirie Scott and Classic Cinemas will continue to anchor the center.
 Carson Pirie Scott and Classic Cinemas are both planning renovations.